Shortest paths in planar domains with hyperbolic type metrics: Experiments on the Poincar e Unit Disk and Schwarz-Christoffel Mappings

 After applying Algorithm \ref{alg:combined_algorithm} locally with setting $h=0.005,m=4$, we obtain the results below with defining $\epsilon=|\rho_{\UH}(z_1,z_2)-\rho_G^*\big(f(z_1),f(z_2)\big)|$ to describe the difference between the hyperbolic metric and the approximated hyperbolic metric.

-\begin{nonsec}{\bf Example, Kythe \cite[pp. 226--227]{ky}.} We construct a conformal map of the upper half-plane onto a given domain as in Figure \ref{figKy1} so that the corresponding boundary points are as in Figure \ref{figKy2}.
+\begin{nonsec}{\bf Example, Kythe \cite[pp. 226--227]{ky}.} We construct a conformal map of the upper half-plane onto a given domain of Figure \ref{figKy2} so that the corresponding boundary points are as in Figure \ref{figKy2}.
 We consider 10 pairs of points $(z_j, w_j)$, $j=1,2,\ldots,10$, in the upper half-plane with integer coordinates and compute their hyperbolic distance.
-Then we use the Kythe map $h$ onto the domain of Figure \ref{figKy1}.
-After applying Algorithm \ref{alg:combined_algorithm} locally with same arguments of previous example, we obtain the following results, with parameter values $\xi_1=2.0, \xi_2=0.7, k=0.8.$ The results are tabulated in Table \ref{table:ex_43}.
+Then we use the Kythe map $h$ from the upper half-plane (see Figure \ref{figKy1}) onto the domain of Figure \ref{figKy2}.
+After applying Algorithm \ref{alg:combined_algorithm} locally with the same arguments as in the previous example, we obtain the following results, with parameter values $\xi_1=2.0, \xi_2=0.7, k=0.8.$ The results are tabulated in Table \ref{table:ex_43}.